leodeseine/slavehackbot/README.md

 # Slavehackbot
 Hello, this tool will help you to be rich on Slavehack2.
+Bot is deprecated.
+New missions have been added.
+Those missions are not handled (yet?) by the bot.

 My favourite use is:
 * Create an account